Chart Color Schemes

 Bardwell Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 36.5% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are most common at 23.9%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.6%).
-Vocational credentials are also prevalent, with 27.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.2% and certificates at 15.7%.
+The area's educational profile is notable regionally with university qualification rates at 36.5% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are most prevalent at 23.9%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.6%).
+Vocational credentials are also prominent, with 27.9% of residents aged 15+ holding such qualifications - advanced diplomas comprise 12.2% and certificates make up 15.7%.

 Educational participation is high, with 29.2% of residents currently enrolled in formal education.
 This includes 8.9% in secondary education, 7.7% in primary education, and 6.5% pursuing tertiary education.